allpwrfulroot/nextjs-workshop-archive/README.md

 # NextJS workshop, part I: Common customizations and options

+NOTE: We're starting off with some housekeeping already done: linting, babel plugin, all workshop required packages included.
+There are also the necessary components to use soon.

 Most of the time, we want app-wide settings such as a ThemeProvider, layout, or auth wrapper.
 However, we don't want to have to repeat ourselves for every page.

 You can add app-wide components and configs by customizing `_app.js`.
 For SSR performance, you can customize `_document.js` as well.
 We'll customize this app to use `styled-components` and have a custom Layout.